Today's weather forecast | Sponsored by Water's End Brewery

 Tonight

-A slight chance of rain after 1 am.
-Cloudy, with a low of around 33.
+A slight chance of rain showers after 1 am, mixing with snow after 4 am.
+Cloudy, with a low of around 31.
 Light and variable wind.
 The chance of precipitation is 20%.